 Assess, Plan and Implement

-Your security doesn’t end with Cybersecurity Awareness Month.
+Your security doesn’t end with Cybersecurity Awareness Month in October.
 If you’ve never given it much thought, adopting strong passwords, establishing multifactor authentication, adding more data access controls and hosting a cybersecurity training session are easy and incredibly important steps that you can take immediately.

 Deerwood’s exclusive GUARDIAN Managed Security as a Service provides the comprehensive suite of tools, trainings and support to build your walls, guard them with sentries and control who and what enters and exits through the gates.